-Students who desire a transcript of their University work must submit a request through Credentials Solutions.
+Students who desire a transcript of their university work must submit a request using the link on the Registrar's page on the OKWU website.
 A transcript fee of \$10 per transcript via credit card will be charged.

 Transcripts and diplomas will be released only when student accounts are paid in full, loan payments are current, and students have completed all necessary exit interviews.